mairemccrystal/TestAutomationUpskilling/README.md

 - Instant Cucumber BDD How-to - Wayne Ye
 - BDD in Action, Behaviour Driven Development for the whole software lifecycle - John Ferguson Smart
 - 97 Things Every Programmer Should Know
+- Hello World : How to be Human in the Age of the Machine - Hannah Fry

 ### Useful Tools and Helpers
 - SpecFlow